MicrosoftDocs/defender-docs/defender-business/mdb-lighthouse-integration.md

 ## Learn more about Microsoft 365 Lighthouse

-Microsoft 365 Lighthouse enables Microsoft CSPs and MSPs to secure and manage devices, data, and users at scale.
+Microsoft 365 Lighthouse enables Microsoft CSPs and MSPs to secure and manage devices, data, and users for customers.

 To learn more, see: